ava-labs/avalanche-docs-deprecated/docs/v1.0/en/api/evm.md

 ##### Response

-* `privateKey` is the string representation of the private key that controls `address`.
+* `privateKey` is the CB58 endcoded string representation of the private key that controls `address`.
+It has a `PrivateKey-` prefix and can be used to import a key via `avax.importKey`.
+* `privateKeyHex` is the hex string representation of the private key that controls `address`.
+It can be used to import an account in to Metamask.

 #### Example Call